manel1874/libscapi/README.md

 ## Installing libscapi

-Libscapi has is tested on Ubuntu 14.04/16.04LTS and should run on all major versions of Linux.
-It also executes on Windows 8.1/10 but with performance limitations.
-Internally we use the Windows option for development only.
-All tests execute on Linux.
-Mac OSX has not been tested so far.
+Libscapi supports this OSs (with C++11/C++14):
+- Ubuntu 14.04/16.04/18.04 LTS
+- CentOS 7.3
+- Mac OSx High Sierra 10.13
-For detailed instructions, see [INSTALL.MD](build_scripts/INSTALL.MD)
+For detailed instructions, see [INSTALL.md](build_scripts/INSTALL.md)

 ## Libraries used by libscapi